openmusic/sample-player/README.md

 Chrome: maybe nothing to do?

 Run `npm install` so it installs stuff for the demo.
-The `gulp build` script will be run for you automatically, and then you can open `build/index.html` for the demo.
+Then `gulp build`, and then you can open `build/index.html` for the demo.

 If you do changes in the code, you'll need to rebuild the demo.
 Use `gulp build` or `gulp` only for running `build` and setting up a `watch` loop that automatically rebuilds the demo as you change its files.